 When a marriage has come to an end and you are entering the divorce process, one of the largest concerns of a spouse is their ability to financially support themselves independent of their spouse.
 Therefore, a common question is an individual’s eligibility for alimony.
 To be eligible for permanent alimony you and your spouse must meet certain qualifications as prescribed by Florida Statute.
-Discuss your specific circumstances and needs with your Pensacola Divorce Attorney to determine your eligibility for permanent alimony.
+Discuss your specific circumstances and needs with your divorce attorney to determine your eligibility for permanent alimony.

 When considering an award of alimony, the first step is to clearly present the financial need of a party and the financial ability to pay by the respective party.
 These payments are purposes for assisting the lesser spouse in maintaining their financial security and support outside of their marital relationship.
 It is essentially a method to equalize the parties moving forward.
 Generally, the financial affidavits presented to the court are sufficient evidence of the financial needs and abilities of the parties.
 After you present your financial needs, and your partner’s ability to support these requirements the court will then need to assess the proper type of alimony and amount.